mebeim/aoc/2021/README.md

 We are going to implement the second option.
-My [original solution][d21-original] for today's part 2 implements the first option though. and while the code is definitely not that "clean", it's still comprehensible enough to be easily understood, in case you are curious.
+My [original solution][d21-original] for today's part 2 implements the first option though, and while the code is definitely not that "clean", it's still comprehensible enough to be easily understood, in case you are curious.

 As we said, our game state is defined as the current positions and scores of the